Introduction To Systems Thinking (For Practical People)

 „I always try to write on the principle of the iceberg.
 There is seven-eights of it underwater for every part that shows.” – Ernest Hemingway

 When it comes down to solving deep-rooted problems, human beings quickly get overwhelmed.
-We tend to go for the quick fix and neglect the deeper causes of problems.
+We tend to see symptoms only, go for the quick fix and neglect the deeper causes of problems.

 A great mental model to achieve this kind of thinking is the iceberg model.
 It acknowledges the fact that deep-rooted problems are invisible to the human eye.
 Like an iceberg, where only approximately 10% of its mass is visible and the rest is under-water: